Austinzhangs/game-py/README.md

+print("Hi welcome to my game  hope you will enjoy it") print("Here is the suggestion") print("Please play this game with some music of middle age that can make you more get involve in this game") print("like <God Rest ye Merry Gentleman>  <Tempus Est locundum> <Away>")

+while True:
+    f=input ("Are you ready to play (．m．)?
+(Y or N)") if f == 'Y':
      print("You are walking in a medieval town which is nestled in the lush folds of the mountain ") print("It is not too far away from the frontline but you still can hear troubadour is singing the song from age of legends") print("You see a team of soldiers running through your face they looks very serious") print("At the same time another team of soldiers are driving people in to the indoor ") print('There is a poor child come to you') print('"Sir can you give me some coin? "')

+    else:
+        continue

+while True:
     f = input('Do you want give this poor child money?(Y or N)') if f == 'Y':
-    print('"Thanks you! sir now i can buy the medicine for my sister!"') print('The boy run to the house on the right of pub that must be the pharmacy') game = 1
+        print('"Thanks you! sir now i can buy the medicine for my sister!"') print('The boy run to the house on the right of pub that must be the pharmacy') break

+    elif f == 'N':
+        print('"Sorry sir i just want to buy the medicine for my sister"') break
     else:
-    print('"Sorry sir i just want to buy the medicine for my sister"') game = 1
+        print("Invalid")
+        continue

-while game == 1:
+while True:
     print("Than you  walk to the pub which is in front of you ") ans = input("DO you want to enter?(Y or N)")